mcglasp/ms4-big-idea-books/README.md

  2. "As a customer I want to be able read about the products in detail so I can	find out the price, author, subject and suggested age recommendation and read the description."
  3. "As a customer I want to be able to search by keyword so I can quickly find exactly what I'm looking for."
  4. "As a customer I want to be able to filter items by genre, age recommendation and author so that I can identify the most suitable item to buy."

-FOUND - Preschool not returning results, though products in that category exist.

  5. "As a customer I want to be able to sort, search and filter results by price so that I can find a suitable product within my price range."
  6. "As a customer I want to be able to add a number of items to my bassket directly from the search results so that I can buy items when I see them, without clicking through to individual item detail pages."
  7. "As a customer I want to be able to add one or more of the same item from the item detail page  buy what I want without navigating back to the search results."